 - 10 gingersnaps

-- 3 Tablespoons butter (melted)
+- 2 to 3 Tablespoons melted, salted butter

-Using a food processor (or a plastic bag and a rolling pin), crush the gingersnaps until fine.
-Mix the gingersnaps, butter, and sugar.
-Divide the mixture evenly between the cups of the muffin tin.
-Bake 8 minutes, then remove from oven and let cool slightly.
+- In a medium bowl, mix the crushed gingersnaps, butter, and sugar.
+Divide the mixture evenly between the cups of the tin.
+Bake 8 minutes.
+Let cool slightly.

 - While the crust is cooling, in a large bowl, beat together the cream cheese and brown sugar with an electric mixer until well blended.
 Add the pumpkin puree, sour cream, egg, vanilla, flour, and pumpkin spice.
 Mix until combined.
 Spoon the filling evenly into the muffin cups, filling nearly to the top.